wevm/wagmi/docs/react/guides/tanstack-query.md

 ## Devtools

 TanStack Query includes dedicated [Devtools](https://tanstack.com/query/latest/docs/framework/react/devtools) that assist in visualizing and debugging your queries, their cache states, and much more.
-However, by default, the Devtools code cannot correctly serialize BigInt values in queryKeys for display.
-To address this, you can provide a custom `queryKeyHashFn` when creating a `QueryClient` instance to serialize BigInt values.
-Alternatively, you can use the `hashFn` from `@wagmi/core/query`, which already handles this serialization.
+You will have to pass a custom `queryKeyFn` to your `QueryClient` for Devtools to correctly serialize BigInt values for display.
+Alternatively, You can use the `hashFn` from `@wagmi/core/query`, which already handles this serialization.

 #### Install